worlddemocrats/federation/CONSTITUTION.md

 All members, registered supporters, and affiliated organizations shall adhere to a Code of Conduct, which outlines the ethical standards and expected behaviors for those involved with the World Democrats.
 The Code of Conduct shall be developed and approved by the Executive Committee, and any amendments shall be subject to the approval of the General Assembly.

+### Section 7.
+Conflict of Interest Policy

-All members and affiliates must avoid situations where personal interests could potentially conflict with their responsibilities to the organization.
+All members must act in the best interest of the World Democrats.
+They must avoid situations where personal interests could potentially conflict with their responsibilities to the organization.
 The World Democrats will establish a comprehensive conflict of interest policy to provide guidance on recognizing and addressing potential conflicts of interest.
 This policy shall be subject to approval by the General Assembly.

 ## Article IV – Structure